Camera-aware Label Refinement for Unsupervised Person Re-identification: Related works

 In practical surveillance systems, cameras are usually fixed and positioned in known locations, facilitating the acquisition of camera labels.
 Recent works have utilized camera labels to handle feature distribution discrepancy caused by the varied views and resolutions of different cameras, effectively improving performance.
 Some studies~\cite{zhong2018camera,lin2020crosscamera} adopt CyleGAN~\cite{zhu2017unpaired} to generate different camera styles images to mitigate the camera domain gap.
 Li~\cite{li2019unsupervised} exploits explicit cross-camera tracklet association to improve person tracking.
 CBN~\cite{zhuang2020rethinking} proposes the camera-based batch normalization to standardize feature vectors under different cameras, eliminating domain gaps under different cameras.
 SSL~\cite{lin2020unsupervised} introduces the cross-camera encouragement term to increase the disparity of image pairs from the same camera and minimize intra-camera negative pairs.
 CAP~\cite{wang2021camera} divides each cluster into multiple camera-aware proxies according to camera ID, capturing local structure within clusters to address intra-identity differences and inter-ID similarities.
 Based on CAP, O2CAP~\cite{wang2022offline} utilizes offline and online associations to reduce label noise and mine hard proxies.
 IICS~\cite{xuan2021intra} employs alternating intra-camera and inter-camera training to iteratively update the feature encoder.
 CaCL~\cite{lee2023cameradriven} establishes the camera-driven curriculum learning framework for progressively transferring knowledge from source to target domains.

 Among these approaches,~\cite{wang2021camera, wang2022offline, xuan2021intra, lee2023cameradriven} are most similar to ours.
-Their methods aim to utilize camera labels to optimize the global model across cameras .
-On the contrary, this work focuses on clustering intra-camera similarity and save the reliable local clustering results, which facilitates the refinement of global inter-camera pseudo labels.
-We utilize the refined pseudo labels for conducting effective learning with a self-paced way.
+Their methods aim to utilize camera labels to optimize the global model across cameras.
+On the contrary, this work focuses on clustering intra-camera similarity and saving reliable local clustering results, which facilitates the refinement of global inter-camera pseudo labels.
+We utilize the refined pseudo labels for conducting effective learning in a self-paced way.